ToxicJuice23/vlib/README.md

 ## Installation

 Step one: Download source code using git clone
 Step two: Add `vlib` folder to your project
-Step three: Add -I/path/to/vlib to your g++ command Step four: `#include <vlib/vlib.hpp>`
+Step three: Add -I/path/to/vlib to your g++ command
+Step four: `#include <vlib.hpp>`
 Step five: Enjoy the library ;)

 ## Usage

 ### Initialization of Vvector object